aragos/tichu-tournament/docs/api.md

 ### Submit score for hand (PUT /api/tournaments/:id/hands/:board_no/:ns_pair/:ew_pair)

-**Requires that the user is authenticated and owns this tournament or the request header contain an appropriate pair id**, Submits a score for the given hand.
+**Requires that the user is authenticated and owns this tournament or that the request header contain an appropriate pair id and the lock state of the tournament allows this**, Submits a score for the given hand.
+The tournament can be in three states, LOCKED LOCKABLE, and UNLOCKED.
+The tournament owner is always allowed to issue a put call.
+A pair-id pair can succeed with a PUT request only if the tournament is UNLOCKED or the tournament is LOCKABLE and the hand does not have an existing score recording.

 #### Request Header
 Optional.
 Necessary only for overriding hand scores for non-tournament owners.